Software Development

 Their optimal candidate:

-These places train everything else including whatever customized tooling/compilers or languages they use.
+These places train everything else including whatever customized tooling/compilers or even languages they use.

 The work